-•Be familiar with the UA Fort Smith Student Organization Handbook as well as the University Standards of Conduct.
-It is the responsibility of the advisor to take appropriate actions to prevent incidents and to correct improper or objectionable situations.

-- •Attend meetings and be familiar with the workings, programming, and events of the organization.
-However, the advisor should not dictate the group's programs or activities nor should the advisor run the meetings of the organization. - •Consult frequently with the officers. - •Work in concert with the organization as it works to further its goals.
-The advisor should be aware of the direction of the organization and help evaluate its progress. - •Be knowledgeable of the financial condition of the organization. - •Be familiar with how to handle emergencies at organization functions. - •Assist in the leadership training and development of all students in the organization. - •Assist students in recruiting members, encourage participation in the group, problem-solve, and help students maintain a balance between academics and activities. - •Share the responsibility of being a main source of communication between SAO and the organization with the organization officers. - •Ensure that meetings are properly scheduled, and appropriate rooms have been booked through Coletta Furner. - •Advise the organization in planning events and activities. - •Ensure that University policies are being observed. - •Identify yourself to University personnel when working an event. - •Ensure that appropriate paperwork is on file.
+- Be familiar with the UAFS Registered Student Organization Handbook as well as the University Code of Conduct.
+It is the responsibility of the advisor to take appropriate actions to prevent incidents and to correct improper or objectionable situations. - By federal law, all faculty and staff who advise student groups are considered campus security authorities (CSA's).
+CSA's are obligated to report crimes reported to them which occurred on campus, in public areas bordering campus, and in certain non-campus buildings owned or controlled (leased) by the University. - Attend meetings and be familiar with the inner workings, programming, and events of the organization.
+However, the advisor should not dictate the group's programs or activities nor should the advisor run the meetings of the organization. - Consult frequently with the officers. - Work in concert with the organization as it works to further its goals.
+The advisor should be aware of the direction of the organization and help evaluate its progress. - Be knowledgeable of the financial condition of the organization. - Be familiar with how to handle emergencies at organization functions. - Assist in the leadership training and development of all students in the organization. - Assist students in recruiting members, encourage participation in the group, problemsolve, and help students maintain a balance between academics and activities. - Share the responsibility of being a main source of communication between SAO and the organization with the organization officers. - Ensure that meetings are properly scheduled, and appropriate rooms have been booked through Ashley Goodson. - Advise the organization in planning events and activities. - Ensure that University policies are being observed. - Identify yourself to University personnel when working an event. - Ensure that appropriate paperwork is on file.